He Won’t Stop Pursuing Me: 8 Real Reasons and What to Do

 When should you stop pursuing a relationship?

-Sometimes, knowing when you should stop pursuing a relationship can be difficult.
+At times, it can be difficult to know when you should stop pursuing a relationship.
 If your partner is repeatedly unresponsive or unavailable, it’s probably time to move on.
-Additionally, if the connection makes you feel unsafe or uncomfortable, leaving the situation as soon as possible is essential.
+Additionally, if the relationship is making you feel unsafe or uncomfortable in any way, it is important to leave the situation as soon as possible.

 Why did he pursue me and then stop?

-They may have met someone else they were more interested in, or they may have realized they were not ready for a relationship.
+They may have met someone else who they were more interested in, or they may have realized that they’re not ready for a relationship.
 There could also be something going on in their life that’s preventing them from focusing on a relationship, such as a family crisis or a busy work schedule.

 If you’re wondering why the person you were interested in suddenly stopped pursuing you, it’s best to ask them directly.
 They may give you an explanation that helps ease your mind.